iftikharsafi7/vPDU_analysis/README.md

 For the passport analysis from the repository "https://gitlab.in2p3.fr/darkside/veto_passport/-/tree/vPDUdev" here are the instructions.
 1. Noise analysis for the vPDUs for each tile.
-This is done both at warm and cold temperature python3.12 pyreco/exe/fft2.py -i run00310.mid.lz4 -o fft_run00310
+This is done both at warm and cold temperatures.
+   python3.12 pyreco/exe/fft2.py -i run00310.mid.lz4 -o fft_run00310
 2. Reconstruction of root files from the mid.lz4 files.
 It will create a root file as an output.
-Use the below command python3.12 -m vPDUreco -i input_file_directory -c napoli.ini -o reconstructed_root_file
+Use the below command.
+   python3.12 -m vPDUreco -i input_file_directory -c napoli.ini -o reconstructed_root_file
-3. Passport analysis is used to calculate the signal-to-noise ratio, Dark count rate, Direct crosstalk, 1 PE amplitude. python3.12 -m vPDUFingerAnalysis.py  -I input_file_directory -P False -B 69 -T c -C q / The arguments are:
+3. Passport analysis is used to calculate the signal-to-noise ratio, Dark count rate, Direct crosstalk, 1 PE amplitude.
+   python3.12 -m vPDUFingerAnalysis.py  -I input_file_directory -P False -B 69 -T c -C q
+   The arguments are:

     parser.add_argument("-I","--InputReco",help ="Directory/to/data/for/spe")